Argon-/mpv-stats/readme.md

 The script is binding itself to `i` and `I` (however, not overriding your own bindings) and can therefore be invoked by pressing these keys.
 `i` will show the stats once while `I` will toggle them.

+While the stats are visible on screen, you can use numeric keys (1, 2, 3, ...) to switch between "pages" of stats.
+So far, the following pages are defined:

+1. stats (as usual)
+2. frame timings

+There will be more pages in the future.
+Also, expect some layout changes of current pages in the near future.

 You can set different bindings either by [customizing](#customization) this script or by using the `script_binding` input command (in `input.conf`), e.g.: